phylumjs/pipeline/docs/manual/tasks.md

 ```

 ## Events
-When a task instance is created, it will attach itself to the closest **pipeline** instance from it's container.
-The pipeline is an event aggregator that allows tasks to publish or subscribe to events.
+When a task instance is created, it will attach itself to the closest **event aggregator** instance from it's container.

 ## Basic Implementation
 Task behaviour is implemented with the `.run` function.
 If it returns a promise, that promise will be used as output.<br>